fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Tom Philpott, [Why The Atlantic’s Defense of Junk Food Fails](http://www.motherjones.com/tom-philpott/2013/06/fat-chance-why-atlantics-defense-junk-food-fails), _Mother Jones_ (August 2013).

 {% include alert.html class='danger' title='Reading reflection' text="
 Everyone writes on the same question today: Which perspective do you find more compelling why?
-What expertise is required to understand how to "end" obesity?
+What expertise is required to understand how to 'end' obesity?
+Is that ever possible?
 "%}